 "The parties to a case may jointly propose particular modifications or additions to the rules contained in the present Part (with the exception of Articles 93 to 97 inclusive), which may be applied by the Court or by a Chamber if the Court or the Chamber considers them appropriate in the circumstances of the case."
 But the Parties to the present dispute have not had recourse to the possibility offered by the provisions of Article 101.

 35. In the light of the provisions of Article 89 of the Rules of Court "implicit discontinuance" would be contradictio in adiecto.
 "Implicit discontinuance" is in irreconcilable collision both with the explicit intention of the Applicant to continue the proceedings and with the formal nature of the discontinuance process.
-It would, in the circumstances of the case at hand, imply that the Court renounce the ministerial function which basically belongs to it in the construction of discontinuance, too, which, pursuant to Article 89 of the Rules, is of a declaratory nature (Article 89 determines the function of the order on discontinuance as "officially recording the discontinuance of the proceedings"; in that sense, a perfectly coherent jurisprudence of the Court has also been formed) would assume the features of a constitutive act.
+It would, in the circumstances of the case at hand, imply that the Court renounce the ministerial function which basically belongs to it in the construction of discontinuance on the basis of Article 89.
+Accordingly, the order on discontinuance, too, which, pursuant to Article 89 of the Rules, is of a declaratory nature (Article 89 determines the function of the order on discontinuance as "officially recording the discontinuance of the proceedings"; in that sense, a perfectly coherent jurisprudence of the Court has also been formed 7) would assume the features of a constitutive act.